timbod7/myc-scores-2/README.md

 # Local setup

-Install docker for your platform.
-Then install deno, node, and adl into a repo local directory by running the local setup script:
+Install docker and rust/cargo for your platform.
+Then install deno, node, pnpm, and adl into a repo local directory by running the local setup script:

 ```bash